Arthur Mills (MP): Family

 Arthur Mills married Lady Agnes Lucy Dyke Acland, daughter of Sir Thomas Dyke Acland, 10th Baronet of Killerton, Devon, and Lydia Elizabeth Hoare on 3 August 1848.
 They had two sons, Revd Barton R. V. Mills and Col. Dudley Acland Mills of the Corps of Royal Engineers.

 Grandchildren of Arthur Mills included children's book author and schoolmaster George Mills, crime and adventure novelist Arthur F. H. Mills, and Arthur Hobart Mills' wife, Lady Dorothy Mills, the renowned novelist, explorer, and travel writer.

 From 1873 to 1885 Mills was a member of the London School Board representing Marylebone.

 Career

 Mills became a barrister when he was called to the bar at the Inner Temple, London, in 1842.
 He joined the Canterbury Association on 25 October 1849.
 He was an MP for Taunton (1852–1853 and 1857–1865) and Exeter (1873–1880).

 Notable publications

-Two of his publications, India in 1858 [1858] and Systematic Colonisations (now spelled 'Colonizations') [1848] are still in print, the former still being the definitive work on the costs and conditions of the Indian Rebellion of 1857.
+Two of his publications, India in 1858 (1858) and Systematic Colonization (1847) are still in print, the former still being the definitive work on the costs and conditions of the Indian Rebellion of 1857.
 The manuscript for India in 1858 was proofed by his friend John Stuart Mill.
+In Systematic Colonization, Mills advocates a colonial policy based on seeking to "protect the moral and political health" of colonies in the British Empire.
+However, his policy of systematic colonization was primarily intended to benefit white British settlers; he stated that "the extermination of native races by force or fraud may be a necessary precedent condition of the civilization of the countries they inhabit".